 Karma Houdini: Jasper and Horace in the sequel.
 Not only do they SOMEHOW escape the police that are seen arresting them at the film's end, but they also become artists themselves, selling sundresses.
 But this is only seen during the film's end credits.

-The Load: The fat puppy in the first movie- he almost gets the puppies caught several times, yelping when Tibbs grabs his tail, being the only one to slip on the ice and almost slides in line of Jasper's torch and complains constantly about being hungry.
+The Load: Rolly in the first movie- he almost gets the puppies caught several times, yelping when Tibbs grabs his tail, being the only one to slip on the ice and almost slides in line of Jasper's torch and complains constantly about being hungry.
+Lucky also counts, though to a lesser extent, his only issue being his not wanting to stop watching tv in order to be rescued.

 Mama Bear / Papa Wolf: As if traveling through the English countryside in the middle of winter to save their puppies wasn't enough, Pongo and Perdita are scary when they face off against Horace and Jasper, teeth bared and eyes red!
 Considering they just interrupted the Baduns as they were about to bludgeon their children to death, who can blame them?